Man Utd score financially after winning league

 United based its revenue and profit targets for its financial year on reaching the last eight of the lucrative European Champions League, though the club went out a round earlier to Real Madrid.
 But Woodward said its goals would still be achieved.

-Revenue in the club's fiscal third quarter through March rose almost 30 percent to 91.7 million pounds, with the commercial sector which includes sponsorship showing the strongest growth.
+Revenue in the club's fiscal third quarter through March rose almost 30 percent to 91.7 million pounds ($142.6 million), with the commercial sector which includes sponsorship showing the strongest growth.
 Profit before charges such as interest and tax was ahead of forecasts at 25 million.

 For the year to June, United forecasts revenue of between 350 million pounds and 360 million, and underlying profit, referred to as EBITDA, of 107 to 110 million.